mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

     - Choose `Project > New Print Layout` (or use the Layout Manager and create a new layout).
     - Add a `Map` item showing the Earth Engine XYZ layer(s) in the correct order.
-    - Add standard cartographic elements: title, legend, scale bar, and north arrow.
+    - Add standard cartographic elements: title, scale bar, north arrow, and any short explanatory labels needed to make the layout understandable.
+    - Do **not** include a legend unless you have added your own vector layers that need one.
+Legends are not required for Earth Engine XYZ image tiles because QGIS does not automatically know the class breaks or color meanings inside a rendered image tile.
     - Add a text box (label) to the layout and paste the full Earth Engine XYZ tile URL(s) you used.
 Ensure the pasted URLs are complete and copyable (do not truncate them).
     - If you used a hillshade layer with opacity, record the opacity value in the layout (for example: "Hillshade opacity: 0.5").
     - Export the layout as a PDF (`Layout > Export as PDF`) and include it in your submission.